gmoreno90/WatchDog/README.md

 ## What's New

-- Official support for .NET8
-- Support for .NET8 UseOutputCache
+- Package upgrades for vulnerability patches
-- Blacklisting using Regex
-- Bug Fixes

 ### Breaking Changes